- Registration date2025-11-10

 Attached file

-Following the United Kingdom’s withdrawal from the European Union (Brexit), Korea and the UK signed the Korea–UK FTA, which took effect in 2021, based on the Korea–EU FTA.
+Following the United Kingdom’s withdrawal from the European Union (Brexit), Korea and the UK signed the Korea–UK FTA, which entered into force in 2021, based on the Korea–EU FTA.
 Since launching the first round of upgrade negotiations in January 2024, the two sides have held five official rounds and multiple intersessional meetings aimed at easing strict rules of origin, expanding bilateral trade and investment, and establishing a future-oriented cooperation framework to address supply chain disruptions.
 The sixth round will focus on remaining issues related to services and investment.

 Trade Minister Yeo Han-koo, who visited the negotiation venue to encourage both delegations, stated, “The upgraded Korea–UK FTA will serve as a modern, comprehensive agreement encompassing not only additional market access but also emerging trade issues such as supply chain resilience and digital trade norms.”
-He urged the negotiators to make every effort to reach consensus on the remaining issues and conclude the negotiations as swiftly as possible.
+He urged the negotiators to make every effort to reach consensus on the remaining issues and to conclude the negotiations as swiftly as possible.